My son Brice is an adorable, hilarious, happy 5-year old little boy. He loves to laugh and have fun—maybe even a little too much.

 This was several years ago, before the big carrier boom, so I had only seen a couple of slings and didn’t know anyone who had one.
 I went online and did some research and found New Nativecarriers.
 I immediately placed an order for a basic black pouch and prayed that it would solve at least some of my problems.
 And thankfully, it did.
 I found that I actually loved baby-wearing—Brice was happy, I was happy … it was a very, very good thing.

 We used our carrier at home, so I could get some things done around the house, and also while we were out running errands.
 (When he was small enough to tuck down in it, the pouch carrier worked wonders for Brice’s over-stimulation problem).
 It honestly, truly made my life about a zillion times easier, and it’s the first item I recommend to my friends who are expecting.

-There are several great carrier companies on the market, but I still love New Native since they were the makers of that first pouch I bought back when things looked so bleak.
+There are several great carrier companies on the market, but I still love since they were the makers of that first pouch I bought back when things looked so bleak.
 Now, my little guy is zooming around the soccer field, learning to read, and smothering me with sticky hugs and giggles.
 My how things have changed!

 Price: $42 and up

 Buy it: newnativebaby.com